AriFordsham/GHCWiki/commentary/coding-style.md

 pragma; you are encouraged to remove this pragma and fix any warnings when working on a module.

-## General Style

-It's much better to write code that is transparent, than to write code that is short.

-Often it's better to write out the code longhand than to reuse a generic abstraction (not always, of course).
-Sometimes it's better to duplicate some similar code than to try to construct an elaborate generalisation with only two instances.
-Remember: other people have to be able to quickly understand what you've done, and overuse of abstractions just serves to obscure the *really* tricky stuff, and there's no shortage of that in GHC.

 ## To literate or not to literate?